Xilinx/ml-suite/image_classification.md

 	/opt/caffe_ristretto$
 	```
 	In this directory you will see:
-    - `classify_cat.sh` - Will send four cat images to the FPGA to classify.
+    - `classify_cat.sh` - Will send four cat images to the FPGA to classify.*
-    - `caffe_test.sh`   - Will run a number of calls to xfDNN using Caffe.
+    - `caffe_test.sh`   - Will run a number of calls to xfDNN using Caffe.*
     - `run _demo.sh`    - Will run a Image Classification Speed of GoogLeNet v1 demo.
     - `kill_demo.sh`    - Will kill the Image Classification .

+		\*Note: When running the test scripts, use sudo.
+AWS requires root privileges to program the fpga.
+For more details, [click here][].

 4. Execute the `./run_demo.sh` script to start the demo
 	```